OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

             Telegram X.app/Telegram X to Telegram X
         ```

-    Alternatively you can connect per SSH to the device, search for the bundle directory and `cd` to it, locate the app binary and copy it over to your computer (via SCP for example) or keep working on the device.
+    Alternatively you can connect per SSH to the device, search for the bundle directory and `cd` to it, locate the app binary and copy it over to your computer (via `scp` for example) or keep working on the device.

 #### Installing Apps